EnterpriseDB/repmgr/README.md

 > corresponding to the value of `barman_server` in `repmgr.conf`.
 See
 > the "Host" section in `man 5 ssh_config` for more details.

-`barman-wal-restore` is a short shell script provided by the Barman development team, which must be copied in a location accessible to `repmgr`, and marked as executable; `pg_restore_command` must then be set as follows:
+`barman-wal-restore.py` is a Python script provided by the Barman development team, which must be copied in a location accessible to `repmgr`, and marked as executable; `pg_restore_command` must then be set as follows: